chlai-95/g2g_py/README.md

 7. Open browser and enter address following to use the application:
   - `127.0.0.1:5000`

-8. To stop the application, press  `Ctrl + c` in cmd
+8. To stop the application, press  `Ctrl + c` in cmd or terminal

 9. Deactivate the virtual environment by using following commands:
   - `deactivate`